fingerman/CRM-SciBrix/README.md

 Users are editors and admins:
    -  Editors can create and update all assets and update their profile.
    - Admins can further delete all assets.
-They see all users and can edit them.
+They see all a list of all users and can edit their profiles.

 #### Features: